UK scientists developing Ebola vaccine that could be ready for trials in months

 Assuming regulatory clearance proceeds smoothly, Phase 1 trials could begin before the end of 2025, with initial safety results available within a year of trial initiation.
 Broader efficacy trials — which require larger populations and ideally some degree of outbreak conditions — would follow if early data holds up.
 Partnerships with African health authorities and international bodies like the WHO will be critical to ensuring the vaccine reaches the populations who need it most, rather than sitting on shelves in high-income countries.
 The world has learned hard lessons about vaccine equity; this is an opportunity to apply them early.

-What is UK scientists developing Ebola vaccine that could be ready for trials in months and why does it matter?
+What is UK scientists developing Ebola vaccine that could be ready for trials in months?

 💬